 The survey found that children who were bullied online were also bullied physically at school.

-A 2015 research conducted by Dr. Sameer Hinduja and Justin Patchin in a US school, found that 34.4 percent of the students were cyberbullied at least once in their lifetime.
-21 percent of students reported that they were cyberbullied more than once in the past 30 days.
+A 2015 research conducted by Dr. Sameer Hinduja and Justin Patchin in a US school found that 34.4 percent of the students were cyberbullied at least once in their lifetime, while 21 percent of students reported that they were cyberbullied more than once in the past 30 days.

-When asked about specific types of cyberbullying in schools within the last 30 days, ‘rumors spread online’ (19.4%) and ‘mean or hurtful comments’ (12.8%) continue to be among the most commonly cited.
+When asked about specific types of cyberbullying in schools within the last 30 days, ‘rumors spread online (19.4%)’ and ‘mean or hurtful comments (12.8%)’ continue to be among the most commonly cited ones.

 When schools and parents refuse to act on cyberbullying or remain unaware of this issue, the results are not pretty.

-Here are a few shocking incidents of cyberbullying in schools and its aftermath:
+Here are a few shocking incidents of cyberbullying in schools and their aftermath: